5 tips for a better work-life balance

 A healthy exercise regime can boost health, whilst also helping to break up the day, improve concentration and productivity rates.
 Try taking a walk at the beginning or at the end of the day, providing an opportunity to get some fresh air too!
 Remember to carry out gentle stretches and mobilisation exercises to help keep the body moving throughout the working day.

 Ensure breaks are taken

-Sometimes a quiet area can help employees to get away from the background noise which is often experienced in the busy workplace or even at home during the COVID lockdowns.
-By designating a specific area in the home and office can help those around you know that you require some space for creative thinking or to switch off and relax.
+Sometimes a quiet area can help you to get away from the background noise which is often experienced in the busy workplace or even at home during the COVID lockdowns.
+By designating a specific quiet area in the home and office can help those around you know that you require some space for creative thinking or to switch off and relax.

 If flexible working is an option in your workplace then use it to help balance a productive daily routine along with any stressors or challenges that can be experienced at home.
 Creating the right balance will help you become more productive.
 Therefore, take some time to consider any changes that could be made to your daily routine to support this.
 For example, are you more productive at 6am allowing you to drop the kids off at school and attend the gym at 8.30am?